publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch24/m__us_usc_t10_s494.md

                 (i) reductions that are a direct result of activities associated with routine stockpile stewardship, including stockpile surveillance, logistics, or maintenance; or

-                (ii) nuclear weapons retired or awaiting dismantlement on the date of the enactment of this Act.1
+                (ii) nuclear weapons retired or awaiting dismantlement on December 31, 2011.

         (3)  __Termination__  __.—__